Do we go inside any buildings?

 How will we recognize the guide?

-Your guide will be recognizable by her logo, whether it's on a blue jacket (cooler weather) or a baseball cap or t-shirt (warmer weather).
+Your guide will be waiting at the starting point and holding a brightly colored binder.
 Please check in with your guide as soon as you arrive at the starting location.

 Where do tours end?